Tab character: Text formatting

 The tab character is often used in text to align the left-side of content vertically and in particular to indent paragraphs and lines by an equal amount.
-In a text editor a (horizontal) tab may be inserted into the content when the tab key is pressed although often the editor can be setup to insert spaces instead of a tab.
+In a text editor a (horizontal) tab may be inserted into the content when the tab key is pressed although often the editor can be set up to insert spaces instead of a tab.
 A word processor supports indentation and tabular formatting, but may or may not use the tab character to encode the formatting.
-The use of tabs is common for aligning blocks of source code although spaces are a common alternative.

 Despite the fact that five characters were the typical paragraph indentation on typewriters, the horizontal tab size of eight evolved because as a power of two it was easier to calculate with the limited digital electronics available.
 Using this size tab to indent code results in much white space on the left, so most text editors for code, such as IDEs, allow the size of the tab to be changed, and some (in particular on Windows) default to four instead of eight.
-Disagreements between programmers about what size tabs are correct, and whether to use tabs at all, are common.
-Modern text editors often use heuristics to adapt to the existing content of a file; inserting tabs or spaces and using tab stop size based on the style of the file content.

 Tab-separated values

 The tab-separated values (TSV) data format is often used for exporting and importing tabular data such a database or spreadsheet.
 Some word processors format pasted TSV data as a table without requiring the user to indicate that they want a table.

 Gopher menus use TSV to indicate selectors.

-TSV has been cited as a modern approach to solving the programming debate regarding the use of tabs and spaces for code alignment called elastic tabstops.
-This idea uses a scheme called tab-separated columns (TSC) rather than the similar tab-separated values (TSV).